haam-community/haam-summer-school/docs/2026/README.md

 -->
 Applications for the 2026 HAAM Summer school are now closed!

+We had more than 130 applications.
+Thank you for your interest :D

 ## What

 The **HAAM Summer School** is a 5 day workshop, with a mix of theoretical and practical sessions.
 Our Summer School covers different aspects of human ancient DNA (aDNA) research, including both technical and ethical challenges, and considerations when working with human skeletal remains and human genetic data.